Voldemat/graphql-plus-plus/README.md

-# graphql--
+# gql

-This is the graphql-- project.
+This is the gql project.

 # Building and installing